dansage/dansage/README.md

 # 👋 Hi, I’m Daniel
 I am software developer with networking and technical support experience in the suburbs of Chicago, IL.

-- I'm currently working as a Network Engineer for [Glen Ellyn School District 41][1] in Glen Ellyn, IL
+- I'm currently working as a Network Engineer for [Indian Prairie School District 204][1] in Aurora, IL
 - In my free time I am expanding my knowledge of Go and coming up with ways to automate network management

 <hr>